 Q: Do you only sell to the trade?

 A: No. We are the largest independent trade supplier in the UK for forklift wheels, but at the same time we sell all manner of industrial wheels and castors to many different companies and individuals.

 Q: It looks like you have a lot of stock but are those figures real and where is the stock currently held?

 A: The stock figures on our website come automatically from our internal stock management system and so yes, they are real and the stock itself is located in our modern 4500 sq. ft high density warehouse in Hampshire, England.

 Q: How many wheels do you stock?

 A: It fluctuates from week to week, but we stock at cost value well in excess of £1million worth of wheels and castors or put another way: approximately 100,000 individual products across just over 4000 unique wheel and castor types.

 Q: How long have you been selling wheels and castors for?

-A: Technica Engineering Partnership as it was originally named began in 1998, and that is what the "TEP" in our logo stands for.
-It was incorporated into a limited Company TEP Technica Ltd in 2005.
-It is to this day a family owned business where the owners are still very much involved in its continuing success.
+A: Technica Engineering Partnership first began trading in 1998.
+This is where the initials “TEP” comes from in our Company name TEP Technica, which was incorporated in 2005.
+We remain a family owned business where the owners are still very much involved in its continuing success.

 Q: Do I need to register to access all the sections of your website?